MaterializeInc/materialize/doc/user/content/transform-data/patterns/durable-subscriptions.md

-- Given the additional memory costs associated with increasing the history retention period on indexes, if you don't need the performance benefits of an index, consider creating a materialized view for your subscription query and configure the history retention period on that materialized view instead.
+- Given the additional memory costs associated with increasing the history retention period on indexes, if you don't need the performance benefits of an index, consider creating a materialized view for your subscription query and configuring the history retention period on that materialized view instead.

-- Similarly, because of the increased storage costs and processing time for the additional historical data on whichever object has an increased history retention period, you should consider configuring history retention period on the index or materialized view directly powering the subscription, rather than all the way through the dependency chain from the source to the index or materialized view.
+- Similarly, because of the increased storage costs and processing time for the additional historical data on whichever object has an increased history retention period, consider configuring history retention period on the index or materialized view directly powering the subscription, rather than all the way through the dependency chain from the source to the index or materialized view.

-## Set up durable subscriptions in your application
+## Enabling durable subscriptions in your application

 1. In Materialize, configure the history retention period for the object(s) queried in the `SUBSCRIBE`.
 Choose a duration you expect will allow you to recover in case of connection drops.
-One hour (`1h`) is a good place to start, though you should be mindful of the [resource utilization impact and other considerations](#considerations) of increasing an object's history retention period.
+One hour (`1h`) is a good place to start, though you should be mindful of the [impact](#considerations) of increasing an object's history retention period.

 1. In order to restart your application without losing or re-snapshotting data after a connection drop, you need to store the latest timestamp processed for